Managing operational risk still remains one of the struggles faced by management. The era of managing business risk function by function is long gone.

-Integrating operational risk management with the rest of the business units is the way forward for those organisations that aspire to be market leaders in their respective fields.
+Integrating operational risk management with the rest of the business units is the way forward for those organizations that aspire to be market leaders in their respective fields.

-For an organisation to achieve its goals and targets, there is need to have minimal disruptions to the operations of the business.
-Operations are the oil that keep the organisation flowing smoothly towards its objectives and goals.
+For an organization to achieve its goals and targets, there is need to have minimal disruptions to the operations of the business.
+Operations are the oil that keep the organization flowing smoothly towards its objectives and goals.